yousra291987/ChiCMaxima/README.md

 # Usage

+To call significant interactions in CHi-C data:

+1/ Using ChiCMaxima_caller.r you can get a list of significant interactions in your data.

 You can get a list of ChiCMaxima' command line arguments by passing the --help parameter.
 The current arguments are:

  Options: